Nanowire battery: Germanium

 An anode using germanium nanowire was claimed to have the ability to increase the energy density and cycle durability of lithium-ion batteries.
 Like silicon, germanium has a high theoretical capacity (1600 mAh g-1), expands during charging, and disintegrates after a small number of cycles.
 However, germanium is 400 times more effective at intercalating lithium than silicon, making it an attractive anode material.
 The anodes claimed to retain capacities of 900 mAh/g after 1100 cycles, even at discharge rates of 20–100C.
 This performance was attributed to a restructuring of the nanowires that occurs within the first 100 cycles to form a mechanically robust, continuously porous network.
 Once formed, the restructured anode loses only 0.01% of capacity per cycle thereafter.
 The material forms a stable structure after these initial cycles that is capable of withstanding pulverization.
 In 2014, researchers developed a simple way to produce nanowires of germanium from an aqueous solution.

 Transition metal oxides

 Transition metal oxides (TMO), such as Cr2O3, Fe2O3, MnO2, Co3O4 and PbO2, have many advantages as anode materials over conventional cell materials for lithium-ion battery (LIB) and other battery systems.
-Some of them possess high theoretical energy capacity, and are naturally abundant, non-toxic and also environmental friendly.
+Some of them possess high theoretical energy capacity, and are naturally abundant, non-toxic and also environmentally friendly.
 As the concept of the nanostructured battery electrode has been introduced, experimentalists start to look into the possibility of TMO-based nanowires as electrode materials.
 Some recent investigations into this concept are discussed in the following subsection.